Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/basics.rst

 - The :doc:`3D Transform Manipulator </editors/3dview/object/editing/transform/control/manipulators>`
   widget.
 - The :doc:`Transform panel </editors/3dview/object/properties/transforms>`
-  in the Properties region or the Object tab.
+  in the Sidebar region or the Object tab.

 Confirm and Cancel